 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best IB Physics HL tutors in Minnesota work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best IB Physics HL tutors work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored IB Physics HL lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.

-Minnesota IB Physics HL Tutoring FAQ
+IB Physics HL Tutoring FAQ

 Students taking International Baccalaureate Physics HL are expected to master difficult physics concepts and to construct insightful experiments and hypotheses.
 Whereas students taking the Standard Level IB Physics course are only expected to learn about two categories outside of the IB curriculum's core content, the Higher Level version of the class covers eight of these additional categories in detail.
 In addition, the IB Physics HL exam is an hour and a half longer than the comparable IB Physics SL examination.
 Both exams, however, require students to demonstrate advanced reasoning skills beyond simple conceptual mastery, and both place a great deal of emphasis on the ability to articulate the principles behind answer choices.
 Thus, students will likely not meet with success simply by memorizing relevant formulas and learning to calculate answers by rote.
 Succeeding in IB Physics HL requires a student to cultivate a deep understanding of course material from the first day of class until he or she sits for final exams.